briandconnelly/hankshaweffect/README.md

-# Model for *The Evolution of Cooperation by the Hankshaw Effect*
+# Model, Data, and Analysis Scripts for *The Evolution of Cooperation by the Hankshaw Effect*

 [![DOI](https://zenodo.org/badge/8494/briandconnelly/hankshaweffect.svg)](http://dx.doi.org/10.5281/zenodo.16490)